Dalston Square

 Every qualifying leaseholder can become a member of the relevant RTM Company.

-If they do not challenge, or if any challenge is resolved, the RTM Company wins the right to manage on the “acquisition date,” typically four months after the notice.
+If they do not challenge, or if any challenge is resolved, the RTM Company wins the right to manage on the “acquisition date,” typically four months after the notice.8.
+Transition Period

-Firstport/Barratts notify existing contractors and must hand over relevant information and funds to the RTM Company and its new managing agent.
+FirstPort/Barratts notify existing contractors and must hand over relevant information and funds to the RTM Company and its new managing agent.9.
+Full Management

 Frequently Asked Questions